Rail transport in Afghanistan: Afghanistan–Pakistan rail service

 There is currently no rail link between Afghanistan and Pakistan.
 Two broad gauge Pakistan Railways lines with steep gradients terminate on the border at Chaman and Torkham.
-In July 2010, Pakistan and Afghanistan signed a memorandum of understanding for the laying of rail tracks between the two countries but the project was soon canceled.
+In July 2010, the two countries signed a memorandum of understanding for laying rail tracks but the project was soon canceled.
 It was to connect Quetta in Pakistan with Kandahar in Afghanistan and Peshawar in Pakistan with Jalalabad in Afghanistan.
 On May 29, 2012, the section from Chaman in Pakistan to Spin Boldak in Afghanistan (12 km) was approved, though it never started.